Categorical Data Analysis

 ------------------|-----------|-----------|-----------|

 Let’s look at the row without central air.
 The probability that a home without central air is not bonus eligible is 96.6%.
 That implies that the odds of not being bonus eligible in homes without central air is 28.41 (= 0.966/0.034).
 For homes with central air, the odds of not being bonus eligible are 1.28 (= 0.561/0.439).
 The odds ratio between these two would be approximately 22.2 (= 28.41/1.28).
-In other words, homes without central air are 22.2 times more likely (in terms of odds) to not be bonus eligible as compared to homes with central air.
+In other words, homes without central air are 22.2 times as likely (in terms of odds) to not be bonus eligible as compared to homes with central air.
 This relationship is intuitive based on the numbers we have seen.
 Without going into details, it can also be shown that homes with central air are 22.2 times as likely (in terms of odds) to be bonus eligible.

 Cramer’s V is another measure of strength of association.
 Cramer’s V is calculated as follows: